Justice for Olivia - stop Midland Bacon from expanding!

 What you can do

 It is vital that we act now to stop Midland Bacon from subjecting more pigs to violence and suffering.
-Campaspe Shire has given an initial deadline of 27th January 2026 for members of the public to submit objections to the planning application, though they will continue accepting objections until a decision is made.
+Campaspe Shire Council will be meeting on March 17 at 6pm to determine whether or not to approve the application.
+Members of the public can submit objections to the planning application until that time.
 It's important that objections are clear and provide details about why allowing Midland Bacon to expand would have a negative impact on the local area.

 We encourage you to write and send your own objections to the planning application.
 If you need some help, we've prepared a template email below.
 All you have to do is click send!
 Alternatively, you can follow the instructions and official form provided by the council.